 The directors are responsible for the other information.
-The other information comprises all the information in the 2022 annual report of the Company, but does not include the consolidated financial statements and our auditor's report thereon.
+The other information comprises all the information in the 2023 annual report, but does not include the consolidated financial statements and our auditor's report thereon.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.